leidichj/hello-world/README.md

 # hello-world
-Making a project
+Making a project.
-This is the project
+This is the project.
-I am Jared, I am learning about GitHub
+I am Jared, I am learning about GitHub.